Tab Content: Masters Study Abroad

 Visit the EMlyon website for more details

-Details of exchange programmes currently available for the Management MSc are listed below.
-We have links with world-class partner institutions across Europe and Asia such as those below.
+As an example, below are the details of exchange programmes previously available for the MSc Management.
 Our up-to-date partners are confirmed on an annual basis each October.

 Visit the WU website